-Celito enhances shoulder arthroplasty by combining real-time patient data and robotic precision to create a patient-specific guide (PSG) in under 5 minutes - whatever the implant.
-By promoting accurate implant placement, Celito minimises complications and optimises patient outcomes, setting a new standard in surgical precision and efficiency.
+Celito enhances shoulder arthroplasty by combining real-time patient data and robotic precision to create a patient-specific guide (PSG) in 4 minutes - whatever the implant.
+By achieving accurate and precise guidewire positioning, Celito promotes optimal implant placement and patient outcomes, setting a new standard in shoulder arthroplasty.